dsoffner/3scale-api-workshop/docs/labs/lab05/README.md

 ### Step 2: Register New Accounts Using Developer Portal

-1. Before continuing click the black x in the right corner of the screen to remove the pane on the right.
+1. Before continuing click the black x in the blue circle in the right corner of the screen to remove the pane on the right.
 Then take the place of one of your developers and signup for the **Basic** plan.

     ![16a-signup-limited.png](images/16a-signup-limited.png)